 =Nota Bene=

-The character Bora Yılmaz is not based on any Turkish person, but is sort of based on the real life Niki Lauda, an Austrian racing driver and aviation entrepreneur who founded multiple airlines during his lifetime, including Lauda Air, Niki, and Laudamotion.
+The character Bora Yılmaz is not based on any real life Turkish person, but instead is vicariously based on the real life Niki Lauda, the late Austrian racing driver and aviation entrepreneur who founded multiple airlines during his lifetime, including Lauda Air, Niki, and Laudamotion.

-Kangal Shepherd Dogs are awesome, and Bora struck me as the sort of guy who would own one, though not just because Kangals happen to originate from Türkiye.
-Kral, Bora’s dog, means “King” in Turkish.
-Kangal Shepherds are a traditional flock guardian dog that was bred to protect sheep and fend off wolves, which makes them pretty badass in that role.
+Kangal Shepherd Dogs are awesome, and Bora struck me as the sort of guy who might own one, though not solely because Kangals happen to originate from Türkiye.
+Kral, the name of Bora’s dog, means “King” in Turkish.
+Kangal Shepherds are a traditional flock guardian dog that were bred to protect sheep and fend off wolves, which makes them a pretty hardy breed.

-For Kral’s aircraft logo I intentionally left off the spiked Wolf Collar many working Kangals would wear in real life to protect them against wolf attacks.
-I though it was a bit too militant for an airline logo, plus Kral was a pet living a life of luxury with his famous, wealthy owner.
+Many working Kangal Shepherds wear a very spikey Wolf Collar in real life to protect them against wolf attacks.
+For Kral’s aircraft logo, however, I intentionally left off the spiked collar; it looked a bit too militant for an airline logo, plus Kral probably lived a life of great luxury with his famous, wealthy owner.